jessaustin/koa-signed-url/readme.md

 short-lived.
 Nothing in the current version of this module ensures that, but there are several steps one could take, depending on the situation.

-First, it seems wise to append an `expires=<timestamp>` query parameter to the URL *before* signing it.
-(The timestamp would be a date in the very near future.)
-Signature verification ensures that the timestamp may not be changed, and a simple timestamp is easy to vary in order to enforce desired policies.
+First, this module will generate an expiry timestamp query parameter whenever a `duration` is passed to the [`.sign()`][sign] function.
+The middleware will check that the timestamp is still in the future, when it's present in a signed URL.
+Signature verification ensures that the timestamp may not be changed or removed, and a simple `duration` is easy to vary in order to enforce desired policies.
-(This module handles signature verification, but does **not** check whether timestamps have elapsed!)
 In addition, timestamps act as anti-replay-attack "nonces".

 Second, one could keep a dynamic "CRL"-style list of used URLs, and thus reject URLs that have already been accessed.
 (In some cases, a hash, a set, or even a